uvic-seng321/course/project/assignment2.md

 # Assignment Deadlines
 1. 2 weeks before deadline: Project groups formed with group name and repo.
 2. 11 days before deadline: [Project ideas](a2-ideas.md) due on Brightspace.
 TAs will give feedback.
-4. 11-1 days prior: data gathering and follow-up meetings with potential users as needed
+4. 11-1 days prior: data gathering and follow-up meetings with potential users as needed.
+5. Lab: do story map and prioritization.
-5. 0 days prior: all materials due on Brightspace.
+6. 0 days prior: all materials due on Brightspace.

 # Project Description
 This project is fairly open-ended.
 Your team will identify a business need, identify customers and stakeholders, and then gather requirements to begin solving that need.